TribalNightOwl/okd4-esxi-helpernode-infra/README.md

 Create a `.env` file based on the env.example from the repo

-Configure `playbooks/vars.yaml` and `hosts` to fit your environment
+Configure `playbooks/vars.yaml` to fit your environment

 ## To install the helper node